 Celebrating Mass Central Rail Trail’s 20th Birthday

-Twenty good friends of the Mass Central Rail Trail helped cut the ribbon on the 20th birthday celebration on October 1 at the West Boylston entrance:
+Twenty good friends of the Mass Central Rail Trail helped cut the ribbon at the 20th birthday celebration on October 1st at the West Boylston entrance

 From left to right:

 Phil Thomann—trail volunteer and encourager of all

 Jim Abrams—WG support whenever needed

 Rocky Goodreau—Sawizard volunteer from the beginning

 Richard Williamson—MCRT and statewide rail trail booster